Identification of Beneficial and Detrimental Structure Locations Around Flettner Rotors Using Topology-Optimization-Inspired Sensitivity Fields: Application

 \section{Application}

-The flow around a Flettner rotor equipped with two end plates is examined in the following.
-The optimization task refers to an appropriate positioning of six Twenty-foot Equivalent container Units (TEU20).
-The research question has general character that frequently arises in industrial shipbuilding applications, as Flettner rotors almost always interact with a ship's superstructure and loading.
+The proposed methodology is demonstrated for the flow around a Flettner rotor equipped with two end plates.
+The practical design task considered in the following refers to the placement of six Twenty-foot Equivalent Unit containers (TEU20) in the vicinity of the rotor.
+This represents a typical problem encountered in ship design, as Flettner rotors almost always interact with surrounding deck cargo and superstructures.